Self sabotaging relationships

 3. Ignoring the other person

-A very toxic way in which men self-sabotage relationships is by ignoring or stonewalling their partner.
+A very toxic way in which men are self-sabotaging relationships is by ignoring or stonewalling their partner.
 If he never pays attention to your needs or ignores your requests, it could be that he is trying to keep his distance from you.

 Rather than investing into the relationship, he is afraid of being too needed and losing his autonomy.
 So, he will unconsciously withdraw to gain space.